lightstep/opentelemetry-examples/collector/minio/README.md

   ```
 * Access to minio console from the following link: http://localhost:9001/login

-* Explore Metrics in Lightstep
+* Explore Metrics in Cloud Observability

 * Stop the cluster
   ```